 A red sea otter and extremely loopy philosopher of sorts.
-In Wild World, he'll be found hanging out near the ocean, in City Folk, he'll be found hanging out on bridges, and in both cases, will sometimes give you ship-themed furniture if you talk to him.
+In Wild World, he'll be found hanging out near the ocean; in City Folk, he'll be found hanging out on bridges; and in New Leaf, he appears when you catch a scallop; in all cases, will sometimes give you ship-themed furniture if you talk to him.

-Cloudcuckoolander: In City Folk, he'll jump into the river after talking to you and gently float downstream and out to sea, even going over waterfalls.
+Cloudcuckoolander: Gives bizarre, often nonsensical advice or proverbs.
+In City Folk, he'll jump into the river after talking to you and gently float downstream and out to sea, even going over waterfalls.

 A seagull sailor in the first and fourth games and astronaut in the second and third games.
 In all games, he'll give you world travel-themed items for completing his sidequest, although what this task is differs from game to game.

 Blatant Lies: Gulliver is found washed up on the beach in the first game, and always has a fantastical tale of how he got there, although usually lets slip that he just fell overboard.

 The Casanova/Casanova Wannabe: Baited, then averted.
 He'll often wax poetic about girls he has at different ports before revealing that he's talking about a pet of some sort.

 Video Game Cruelty Potential: In the second and third games, the only way to talk to him is to shoot his UFO down with your slingshot, which damages his ship and knocks him out.
 In the fourth, the easiest way to wake him up is yelling his name into the megaphone right next to him.